samkahchiin/Advent-of-code/day_3/README.md

-#--- Day 3: Perfectly Spherical Houses in a Vacuum ---
+#Day 3: Perfectly Spherical Houses in a Vacuum

 Santa is delivering presents to an infinite two-dimensional grid of houses.